gracetian6/quant/pred-model.md

 ***Minimizes sum of squared residuals + lambda * slope^2***
 - slope^2 adds a penalty to traditional least squares method
 - lambda determines how severe the penalty is
-- the larger we make lambda, slope gets asymptotically close to 0
+- the larger we make lambda, slope gets asymptotically close to 0 ("shrinks paramaters")

 To determine value for lambda, try a bunch of values and use cross validation (10-fold cross validation) to determine which one results in the lowest variance.